 The NAM device slowly brings gum and lip segments together to reduce the number of surgeries required to fix a cleft.
 Results are more symmetrical when using a NAM device.

-If your child is born with a cleft lip or cleft palate, a customized orthodontic device called nasoalveolar molding (NAM) can help correct your child’s cleft.
+If your child is born with a cleft lip or cleft palate, a customized orthopaedic device called nasoalveolar molding (NAM) can help correct your child’s cleft.
 It allows for fewer surgeries to achieve a symmetrical appearance.
-According to Pedro Santiago, DMD, a craniofacial orthodontist with the Duke Cleft and Craniofacial team who helped develop the NAM technique, "No other techniques can make the adjustments in the nose like the NAM molding does, and that's the most important structure to define quality of results.”
+According to Pedro Santiago, DMD, a craniofacial orthodontist with the Duke Cleft and Craniofacial team who helped develop the NAM technique, "No other techniques can make the adjustments in the nose as the NAM molding does, and that's the most important structure to define the quality of results.”

 Is Your Child a Candidate for Nasoalveolar Molding?